amalgama-digital/docs.wavesplatform/docs/en/ride/functions/callable-function.md

 ## <a id="default-callable-function">Default Callable Function

-In a dApp script, you can define a default callable function.
-The default function must be named `default` and have no arguments:
+The default callable function is a function that is named `default` and has no arguments:

 ```scala
 @Callable(i)